Cambridge new-born research

-Research is important as it helps to advance clinical care, by identifying new treatments and strategies to improve the health and outcome of our patients.
-The clinical and research team in the Neonatal Unit (NICU), work closely with the Department of Obstetrics, The Rosie Hospital and the Department of Paediatrics at University of Cambridge.
+Research is important as it helps to advance clinical care by identifying new treatments and strategies to improve the health and outcome of our patients.
+The clinical and research team in the Neonatal Unit (NICU), work closely with the department of obstetrics, the Rosie hospital and the department (opens in a new tab) of paediatrics at the University of Cambridge.

 Research responds to new information and technology, looking for the evidence to provide the best clinical care.
 New studies are always starting and you may have heard of a study that is currently not on this website.
 Please do ask the medical, nursing and research team if you would like take part in a study that is not listed.
 Further information about current research studies are found on the links below.